StewBC/penetrator-apple2/README.md

 2. CURRENT STATUS

 The game is a pretty good replica of the original.
-It is missing sound.
-It's also missing the demo attract mode, and the fireworks.
+It is missing the demo attract mode, and the fireworks.

 3. TECHNICAL DETAILS